 If connected to a mirrored port, the port must mirror 100% of the network traffic to and from the controller.
 No filtering should be done.
 Once a complete capture file has been obtained it can be filtered after the fact using WireShark or EtherReal.

-2 - Choose the "Capture" menu and then select "Interfaces"
+- Start a trace by choosing the "Capture" menu and then select "Interfaces"